-the whole of the ball, having last touched a player of the attacking team, passes over the goal line, either on the ground or in the air, and a goal is not scored in accordance with Law 10

-- the ball is kicked from any point within the goal area by a player of the defending team - opponents remain outside the penalty area until the ball is in play - the kicker does not play the ball a second time until it has touched another player - the ball is in play when it is kicked directly beyond the penalty area

-If the ball is not kicked directly into play beyond the penalty area:

-Goal kick taken by a player other than the goalkeeper

-If, after the ball is in play, the kicker touches the ball a second time (except with his hands) before it has touched another player:

-an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred (see page 3)

-If, after the ball is in play, the kicker deliberately handles the ball before it has touched another player:

-- a direct free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred (see page 3) - a penalty kick is awarded if the infringement occurred inside the kicker's penalty area an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred (see page 3)

-Goal kick taken by the goalkeeper

-If, after the ball is in play, the goalkeeper touches the ball a second time (except with his hands) before it has touched another player:

-If, after the ball is in play, the goalkeeper deliberately handles the ball before it has touched another player:

-- a direct free kick is awarded to the opposing team if the infringement occurred outside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred (see page 3) - an indirect free kick is awarded to the opposing team if the infringement occurred inside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred (see page 3)

-For any other infringement of this Law:
+• the whole of the ball, having last touched a player of the attacking team, passes over the goal line, either on the ground or in the air, and a goal is not scored in accordance with Law 10 Procedure • the ball is kicked from any point within the goal area by a player of the defending team • opponents remain outside the penalty area until the ball is in play • the kicker does not play the ball a second time until it has touched another player • the ball is in play when it is kicked directly beyond the penalty area Infringements/Sanctions If the ball is not kicked directly into play beyond the penalty area: the kick is retaken Goal kick taken by a player other than the goalkeeper If, after the ball is in play, the kicker touches the ball a second time (except with his hands) before it has touched another player: • an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred \ (see page 3) If, after the ball is in play, the kicker deliberately handles the ball before it has touched another player: • a direct free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred \ (see page 3) • a penalty kick is awarded if the infringement occurred inside the kicker's penalty area Goal kick taken by the goalkeeper If, after the ball is in play, the goalkeeper touches the ball a second time (except with his hands) before it has touched another player: • an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred \ (see page 3) If, after the ball is in play, the goalkeeper deliberately handles the ball before it has touched another player: • a direct free kick is awarded to the opposing team if the infringement occurred outside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred \ (see page 3) • an indirect free kick is awarded to the opposing team if the infringement occurred inside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred \ (see page 3) For any other infringement of this Law:

+• the kick is retaken

 LAW 17 - The Corner Kick

 A corner kick is a method of restarting play.

 A goal may be scored directly from a corner kick, but only against the opposing team.
 A corner kick is awarded when: